Donor Betsy Harpley’s Gifts Fund End-of-Life Care for Cancer Patients

 This was personal for Betsy, whose husband Theodore “Ted” Harpley — a longtime Westford resident, father, and accomplished engineer and businessman — had died of cancer at Lahey the year before.
 Betsy explained when she established the Theodore Raymond Harpley Endowment Fund that she had been grateful to be able to hire a private-duty nurse to assist with Ted’s care.
 She wanted to help other families do the same, even if they didn’t have the financial resources.
 “Thank goodness hospice programs have emerged to support patients and their families through this most difficult passage,” she said.

 In addition to the gifts she made to the fund during her lifetime, Betsy enriched it as well with a $438,000 bequest upon her death in 2017.
-The fund has grown to more than $1.3 million, allowing about $78,000 a year in income to be distributed in patient grants.
+The fund has grown to more than $1.3 million, typically generating an annual income of 5 percent to be used for patient grants.
 For 25 years, the fund’s mission has been discreetly accomplished.

 “We know the impact of the Fund pleased Mom,” said her daughter Sarah Harpley Brukilacchio.
 “We found Mom had carefully saved heartfelt notes of appreciation from families who had received support.
 She was incredibly satisfied that the fund was being administered as directed.”